 - Härtefallantrag (hardship)

 In accordance with Section 14 of the Lower Saxony Higher Education Act, the long-term study fee may be waived on application if the student can provide evidence of a disability or debilitating illness.

-This application must be submitted to the Registrar's Office by one month after the end of the lecture period at the latest and must include sufficient evidence.
+This application must be submitted to the Admissions Office by one month after the end of the lecture period at the latest and must include sufficient evidence.
 Usually, evidence from an official medical examiner is required.

 - Langzeitstudiengebühr (Exceptions, hardship, guidelines)